Jayeshkulkarni17/Emp/README.md

 Then Create config.env file and create PORT and MONGO_URI Variable and specify Value.
 That's it.
 You are ready to go.
 To execute this project just type
-1) how to create dotenv file in project files run following in command in Command Prompt
+1) To create dotenv file
+   run following command in Command Prompt
    ````
    npm install dotenv
    ````